Grievances for Management A&P, General A&P and Classified Employees

 Upon separation of an employee from the university, dispute resolution and grievance processes end.

-All classified, management administrative and professional, and academic administrative and professional employees who do not hold a faculty appointment are covered by this policy, including those who are within their probationary period, and those with temporary and casual appointments.
-Faculty members should consult HOOP Policy 127 Faculty Grievances.
-Postdoctoral fellows should consult HOOP Policy 123 Grievances: Postdoctoral/Research Fellows.
+All classified, management administrative and professional (A&P), and general A&P employees are covered by this policy, including those who are within their probationary period, and those with temporary and casual appointments.
+Faculty members (including those holding an academic administrative and professional position) should consult HOOP 127, Faculty Grievances.
+Postdoctoral fellows should consult HOOP 123, Grievances: Postdoctoral Research Fellows.

 This policy covers complaints concerning wages, hours of work, working conditions, performance evaluations, merit raises, job assignments, reprimands, or the interpretation or application of a rule, regulation, or policy.

 This policy does not apply to complaints from employees regarding suspension without pay, demotion or termination of employment due to disciplinary action.
-Appeals regarding suspension without pay, demotion or termination resulting from disciplinary action will be handled within the process described in HOOP Policy 187 Discipline and Dismissal of Classified Employees.
-If the grievance concerns a reduction in force, the provisions of HOOP Policy 52 Reductions in Force apply.
+Appeals and other matters regarding suspension without pay, demotion or termination resulting from disciplinary action will be handled within the process described in HOOP 187, Discipline and Dismissal of Classified Employees or HOOP 153, Termination of Employment: Administrative and Professional, as appropriate.
+If the grievance concerns a reduction in force, the provisions of HOOP 52, Reductions in Force apply.

-Complaints regarding harassment or discrimination shall be addressed under the procedures in HOOP Policy 183 Equal Opportunity, Discrimination and Harassment and HOOP Policy 59, Sexual Misconduct.
+Complaints regarding harassment or discrimination shall be addressed under the procedures in HOOP 183, Nondiscrimination, Anti-Harassment and Equal Opportunity and HOOP 59, Sexual Misconduct.

 B. RETALIATION AND CONFIDENTIALITY